Siphiwe Mvuyane: Controversy

 On 14 May 1992, he was arrested in connection with an arms cache made by a US gun manufacturer Mossberg and Sons of Connecticut, but the case remained pending up to the point of his demise.
-There was strong suspicion that these arms would be used in fueling political violence in South Africa.
+There was strong suspicion that these arms would be used in fuelling political violence in South Africa.
 It is believed that the ANC once threatened to withdraw from the Convention for a Democratic South Africa (CODESA) negotiations if the killers involved in political violence were not arrested.
 It is for this reason that during CODESA the apartheid government started arresting in droves all those who were involved in political violence.
 Mvuyane was going to be one of those to be arrested, but he died.

 The character of Siphiwe Mvuyane is significant because what he and his gang were doing had the effect of shaping the future of South Africa.
 If Siphiwe Mvuyane and his gang had achieved their objectives South Africa would have been different from what it is today.
 Siphiwe Mvuyane was at the coalface of the dynamics that sought to shape the future of South Africa.
 He can be regarded as the most feared person South Africa has ever had.
 He survived many attempts on his life so much so that a myth developed that he could not be hit by a bullet (i.e. he was protected by black magic from gunshots).
 He, for example, survived a hand grenade attack by an undercover MK operative, Sifiso Kunene.
-Mvuyane can also be understood as a unique individual who had extraordinary capabilities of self-defense.
+Mvuyane can also be understood as a unique individual who had extraordinary capabilities of self-defence.

 Mvuyane was shot at the parking lot at the then University of Durban-Westville where he was attending a music concert.
 His murder case remains unresolved to this day.
 Some people are of the view that he died from homicide whereas others suspected suicide (details are still sketchy).
 The rationale for suicide is that people close to him were telling him that his arrest was imminent and that the ANC (his adversary) would be in power the following year (i.e. 1994).
 He felt betrayed and for fear of being in the hands of his enemies he allegedly committed suicide.